Universal Freezing Transitions of Dipole-Conserving Chains: Introduction and summary of main results

-Another crucial ingredient in our study of the strongly fragmented phase is that of a ``fully extended state'' (FES), introduced in Ref.~\cite{Pozderac_DinfHSF} and whose scope we expand substantially.
-An FES is defined as a configuration of particles in a $d=\infty$ system to which no outward hops can be applied.
-We prove, for general locality $k$, that there exists a unique FES within each Krylov sector of a $d=\infty$ system, and furthermore that the structure of an FES can be used to determine the locations of certain types of blockages.
-Importantly, blockages can be located using FESs in finite-$d$ systems as well: by embedding the latter into “auxiliary” $d=\infty$ chains, states in finite-$d$ systems can be mapped to a corresponding FES, from which the location of some blockages can be readily inferred.
-We shall refer to this approach as ``the FES picture''.
+\emph{iii.} \ To identify and locate blockages we employ the concept of a ``fully extended state'' (FES), originally introduced in Ref.~\cite{Pozderac_DinfHSF} and whose scope we expand substantially.
+Intuitively, an FES is a configuration of particles obtained by starting from any state of the system and allowing the particles to maximally spread out, ignoring any local occupancy constraint introduced by $d$.
+In \cref{sec:FES} we prove for general interaction range $k$ that there exists a unique FES within each Krylov sector of a $d=\infty$ system, and furthermore that the \emph{local} structure of an FES can be used to determine the locations of certain types of blockages at any $d$, in spite of blockages reflecting \emph{global} properties of the system.
+We refer to this approach for identifying blockages as the ``FES picture''.

-Using the FES picture we prove that for particle fillings $\nu<\nu_c$ and for any $d$, any configuration of particles features a finite density of sites belonging to blockages, and that this implies that typical symmetry sectors at these fillings are strongly fragmented.
-We also use the FES picture to analytically bound the density of blockages in typical states, as well as the density of ``active bubbles'': local groups of interacting particles shielded from their surroundings by sequences of frozen sites.
-Additionally, we prove that due to the presence of blockages, typical eigenstates in the strongly fragmented phase feature area-law entanglement entropy scaling, although there exist rare exceptions which may constitute inverse quantum many body scars \cite{Srivatsa_IQMBS1,Chen_IQMBS2,Srivatsa_IQMBS3,Iversen_IQMBS4}.
+\emph{iv.} \ Using the FES picture, we prove in \cref{sec:strongfrag} that for particle fillings $\nu<\nu_c$ and for \emph{any} $d$, any configuration of particles features a finite density of sites belonging to blockages, and that this implies that typical symmetry sectors at these fillings are strongly fragmented.
+In \cref{sec:StrongFragFurtherAnalysis} we use the FES picture to analytically lower bound the density of blockages in typical states, as well as the density of ``active bubbles'': local groups of interacting particles shielded from their surroundings by blockages.
+Additionally, we prove in \cref{sec:EEstrongfrag} that due to the presence of blockages, typical eigenstates in strongly fragmented symmetry sectors feature area-law entanglement entropy scaling, although there exist rare exceptions which may constitute inverse quantum many-body scars \cite{Srivatsa_IQMBS1,Chen_IQMBS2,Srivatsa_IQMBS3,Iversen_IQMBS4}.